This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 • Use Your Milk Of Choice: You can use your milk of choice for this recipe or a dairy-free milk alternative.
 We like to use unsweetened vanilla almond milk.

 • Cottage Cheese Options: You can make these blueberry cottage cheese muffins with full-fat, low-fat, or fat-free cottage cheese.
 Also, you don’t have to blend the cottage cheese before adding it to the batter.
 However, you can blend the cottage cheese if you want to.
+Don’t have cottage cheese?
+Try our blueberry muffins with yogurt!

 • Make These Muffins Gluten-Free: To make these muffins gluten-free, substitute the all-purpose flour for a 1:1 gluten-free all-purpose flour blend.